PaperPrototype/Intro-Coding-and-Computers/4 - Arrays + Addresses/Lecture/english.md

 - `continue` keyword

 # Do while and Scope and Return
-- getting input until it is correct (from Getting inout section)
+- getting input until it is correct (from Getting input section)

 Any code after return will not get ran.
 SO if we did ....
 EXPLAIN